(Effective as of May 2016)

 - to provide you with information, products, or services that you request from us and notify you of any changes to these;

-- to help us keep the information that it holds about you up-to-date;
+- to help us keep the information that we hold about you up-to-date;

 - to carry out obligations arising from contracts entered into between the client company and us;